Skip to main content

 You may be feeling a persistent sense of dissonance within your own body.
 Perhaps you experience fatigue that sleep does not resolve, a subtle decline in physical and mental sharpness, or a frustrating inability to manage your body composition despite diligent effort.

-You look at your lab results, and your are reported as being within the “normal” range, yet the lived reality of your daily experience tells a different story.
+You look at your lab results, and your testosterone levels are reported as being within the “normal” range, yet the lived reality of your daily experience tells a different story.
 This is a common and deeply personal challenge, and the explanation often resides at a level deeper than a simple blood draw.

 Think of testosterone and other androgens as keys, meticulously crafted messengers designed to unlock specific actions within your cells.
 The androgen receptor is the lock.
 It is a specialized protein that sits within your cells, waiting for the arrival of an androgen.